 To avoid accidental overdose or taking the wrong pills, you’ll need a pill organizer.
 It’s the best way to keep track of pills, doses, and schedules, and now they even come with hi-tech reminder systems!
 If you or someone you know has to take pills every day, these pill organizers will keep you organized.

-Some people swear by Airborne cold medicine to help fight colds, but does it work?… Is it safe?
+Some people swear by Airborne cold remedy to help fight colds, but does it work?… Is it safe?
 Because of my own experiences with some of the ingredients found in Airborne cold medicine, I’m confident that it probably does, at the very least, reduce the duration of a cold.
-However, because of the possibility of overdosing on certain ingredients — such as Vitamin A, which can be fatal if too much is taken — I think it’s important to be smart about using Airborne.
+Not too fast though… because of the possibility of overdosing on certain ingredients — such as Vitamin A, which can be fatal if too much is taken — I think it’s important to be smart about using the airborne supplement.

 Do natural weight loss herbs like cayenne, ephedra, green tea, and hoodia actually work at helping you lose weight?
 Are they safe?
 Here’s how they work, plus 2 that are safe, and 2 that are not.